Read summaried version with

 When a Template Website Makes Sense

-Template websites come with pre-designed layouts that allow you to go live quickly.
-This is perfect for businesses that need an online presence immediately, without waiting for weeks of development.
+Template websites use pre-designed layouts, allowing you to go live quickly without building everything from scratch.
+They are ideal for businesses that need an immediate online presence without waiting weeks for development.
+When speed is a priority, templates are a practical solution.

-- Suitable When Website Isn’t the Main Revenue Driver
+Suitable When the Website Isn’t the Main Revenue Driver

 - Freelancers building a portfolio